arrakh/ECSteroid/README.md

   - SFMLTextureService to pre-load on-demand texture
   - SFMLFontService to pre-load on-demand fonts
   - SFMLScreen for anything window-related
-  - SceneManager to do anything scene related like switching scenes
   - InputService to handle keybindings, detection, etc.
   - SFMLAudioService to load and handle audio playback
 - Should make extension functions to convert float and angle to Box2D world floats and radians